jbuck95/DictionaryMaker/README.md

 # Dictionary Manager

-Plugin to make it easier to manage your dictionaries, used e.g. with the *various-complements* plugin.
+Plugin to *complement* the *various-complements* plugin amd make it easier to manage your custom dictionaries.

 - You can define a minimum number of letters so that only long words are extracted for your dictionary, or
 - add/remove entries manually to/from